 The BLC Scrambler ($65) is a product or the Backgammon Learning Center, designed with the guidance of Phil Simborg.
 The device is made up of two halves that cling together by the attraction of four tiny magnets set into the frame.
 A clever base design allows you to adjust two rails that sit parallel to the board surface so that they will fit into just about any checker tray or side compartment, keeping the Scrambler firmly upright.
-The crystal-clear acrylic provides perfect visibility of the dice as they tumble off the baffles with a lively rattle.
+The crystal-clear acrylic provides perfect visibility of the dice as they tumble off the baffles with a lively rattle that may draw glares from non-playing patrons at your local Starbucks.
 One small technical gripe is the placement of a baffle too near the top center of the device, causing a die to bounce out a little more often than you’d like — with a little practice you’ll get used to dropping the dice down the back half, behind it.

 While NEBC doesn’t require use of clocks except in exceptional instances of slow play, playing “on time” is worth getting used to if you intend to play at larger events on the ABT tour or elsewhere.
 The standard time controls are 2 minutes times match length in your “bank” and a 12-second countdown delay for each turn.
 So in a 9-point match you would have 18 minutes of “thinking time” to use as you like over the course of the match in addition to the 12 seconds you get each turn to roll the dice, make your move and tap the clock.
 For Speed Gammon events, the controls are tighter!

 LEAP Chess & Backgammon Clock